converged-computing/metrics-operator/examples/tests/network-netmark/README.md

 Rank 0 sends to rank 1
 Rank 0 sends to rank 1
 Rank 0 sends to rank 1
-RTT between rank 0 and rank 1 is 25.250 micro-seconds Rank 0 sends to rank 1
+RTT between rank 0 and rank 1 is 34.527 micro-seconds Rank 0 sends to rank 1
-RTT between rank 0 and rank 1 is 25.632 micro-seconds Rank 0 sends to rank 1
+RTT between rank 0 and rank 1 is 29.943 micro-seconds Rank 0 sends to rank 1
-RTT between rank 0 and rank 1 is 25.849 micro-seconds Rank 0 sends to rank 1
+RTT between rank 0 and rank 1 is 28.696 micro-seconds Rank 0 sends to rank 1
-RTT between rank 0 and rank 1 is 25.824 micro-seconds Rank 0 sends to rank 1
+RTT between rank 0 and rank 1 is 27.141 micro-seconds Rank 0 sends to rank 1
-RTT between rank 0 and rank 1 is 25.651 micro-seconds Rank 0 sends to rank 1
+RTT between rank 0 and rank 1 is 26.679 micro-seconds Rank 0 sends to rank 1
-RTT between rank 0 and rank 1 is 25.801 micro-seconds Rank 0 sends to rank 1
+RTT between rank 0 and rank 1 is 25.841 micro-seconds Rank 0 sends to rank 1
-RTT between rank 0 and rank 1 is 25.572 micro-seconds Rank 0 sends to rank 1
+RTT between rank 0 and rank 1 is 28.158 micro-seconds Rank 0 sends to rank 1
-RTT between rank 0 and rank 1 is 25.048 micro-seconds Rank 0 sends to rank 1
+RTT between rank 0 and rank 1 is 29.306 micro-seconds Rank 0 sends to rank 1
-RTT between rank 0 and rank 1 is 24.780 micro-seconds Rank 0 sends to rank 1
+RTT between rank 0 and rank 1 is 28.491 micro-seconds Rank 0 sends to rank 1
-RTT between rank 0 and rank 1 is 24.627 micro-seconds Rank 0 sends to rank 1
+RTT between rank 0 and rank 1 is 27.729 micro-seconds Rank 0 sends to rank 1
-RTT between rank 0 and rank 1 is 24.506 micro-seconds Rank 0 sends to rank 1
+RTT between rank 0 and rank 1 is 27.176 micro-seconds Rank 0 sends to rank 1
-RTT between rank 0 and rank 1 is 24.293 micro-seconds Rank 0 sends to rank 1
+RTT between rank 0 and rank 1 is 26.680 micro-seconds Rank 0 sends to rank 1
-RTT between rank 0 and rank 1 is 24.758 micro-seconds Rank 0 sends to rank 1
+RTT between rank 0 and rank 1 is 26.275 micro-seconds Rank 0 sends to rank 1
+Rank 1 sends to rank 0
-RTT between rank 0 and rank 1 is 24.687 micro-seconds Rank 0 sends to rank 1
+RTT between rank 0 and rank 1 is 26.246 micro-seconds Rank 0 sends to rank 1
-RTT between rank 0 and rank 1 is 24.592 micro-seconds Rank 0 sends to rank 1
+RTT between rank 0 and rank 1 is 26.975 micro-seconds Rank 0 sends to rank 1
-RTT between rank 0 and rank 1 is 24.488 micro-seconds Rank 0 sends to rank 1
+RTT between rank 0 and rank 1 is 27.065 micro-seconds Rank 0 sends to rank 1
-RTT between rank 0 and rank 1 is 24.391 micro-seconds Rank 0 sends to rank 1
+RTT between rank 0 and rank 1 is 26.780 micro-seconds Rank 0 sends to rank 1
-RTT between rank 0 and rank 1 is 24.093 micro-seconds Rank 0 sends to rank 1
+RTT between rank 0 and rank 1 is 26.764 micro-seconds Rank 0 sends to rank 1
-RTT between rank 0 and rank 1 is 23.828 micro-seconds Rank 0 sends to rank 1
+RTT between rank 0 and rank 1 is 26.815 micro-seconds Rank 0 sends to rank 1
-RTT between rank 0 and rank 1 is 23.643 micro-seconds Rank 1 sends to rank 0
+RTT between rank 0 and rank 1 is 26.782 micro-seconds Rank 1 sends to rank 0
 Rank 1 sends to rank 0
 Rank 1 sends to rank 0